Feast (2014 film): Development

 Prior to working on Feast, Patrick Osborne was co-head of animation on Big Hero 6.
-The idea for the short film started from an app called 1secondeveryday, which allows a user to record 1-second-long video snippets each day and cut them into a movie.
+The idea for the short film started from an app called 1secondeveryday, which allows a user to record 1-second-long video snippets each day and cut them into a film.
 Osborne used the app to create a film of dinners he ate in 2012, which he thought could form the basis for a nice short film.

 Following the previous Walt Disney Animation Studios short films Paperman and Get a Horse!, the studio decided to formalize a program for pitching shorts.
 Pixar had long had a steady system for producing short films to accompany theatrical releases, but it was something that Disney Animation no longer generally did.
 The program was open to pitches from any Walt Disney Animation Studios employee.
 Osborne pitched his idea to tell a story about a family from the perspective of their dog through the meals they eat.
 The project was green-lit in October 2013, with a deadline of June 10, 2014, for premiere at Annecy; Feast was completed three days before the festival.
 Feast was the first film that Osborne has directed.

 Animation and style

 Feast was animated using the Meander system developed for Paperman, and was the first time the tool was used in color.
 Feast was rendered using Hyperion, the rendering system built for Big Hero 6.

 The characters and environment feature a line-free style with solid blocks of color.
-The camera focused on Winston and the food while leaving the human characters generally out of focus.
+The camera focused on Winston and the food while leaving the human characters generally out of focus: it is only when Winston starts paying attention to the humans instead of just food that they are more clearly seen.
 Because the film consists of a series of very brief scenes cut together, the foods portrayed had to be appetizing and recognizable at first glance.

 Winston was made a Boston Terrier for three main reasons.
 The filmmakers wanted a breed that does not appear in any prior Disney film.
 The breed is small so that he can be shown being promoted to a chair at the table and demoted back to the floor.
 Because of the flat style of the film, a breed with distinct markings like the Boston Terrier helps cue the audience to subtle movements.